MiniFate/MiniFate/chapters/02-game-creation.md

 ### Stress and Consequences

-Stress Boxes and Consequences represent how a PC is effected by various forms of harm.
+Stress Boxes and Consequences represent how a PC is affected by various forms of harm.
 PCs begin with three stress boxes and three consequences (labeled Mild, Moderate, and Severe).
 When a PC is harmed from losing a Skills contest (covered in the Skills section) they check off their Stress Boxes.
 If no